m3t4f1v3/ebbvn/script.md

 narrator: Amidst this horrible blow, Ed started bawling.

-Ed: "MEEPA YOUUUUU WERE MY ONE AND ONLY FRIEND......I LOVED YOU SO VERY MUCH....."
+Ed: "MEEPA YOUUUUU WERE MY ONE AND ONLY FRIEND.....I LOVED YOU SO VERY MUCH...."

 narrator: He kneeled in front of his adversary

-Ed: "Youuuu....don't kill more of my friends...please...take what you need and get Out of here...."
+Ed: "Youuuu...don't kill more of my friends...please...take what you need and get Out of here..."

 Ed moves to the left